Venture Capital Hiring is Broken and Unlikely to Change. What Do You Do if You Want to Break in?

 When we set out to bring on new team members this fall, we had the best of ambitions around running a merit-first, unbiased process.
-We’ve experienced firsthand the lack of and read plenty on the in hiring.
+We’ve experienced firsthand the lack of diversity in the industry and read plenty on the unconscious bias in hiring.
 Given the existing diversity of our team and our desire to add unrepresented voices to the table, this felt like the only way to go about the process.

 So, we went to it.
 We established practices that kept this in mind and we started patting ourselves on the back for doing it “the right way.”
 We would look at written answers before ever viewing a resume or seeing what someone looked like.
 We had multiple team members review each profile to ensure we weren’t missing anything important.
 And the good news is that we ended up hiring not one or two, but three people for our investment team.
 We feel good about the diversity of the candidates and we feel great about the people we hired.